 - Cuisine: Italian

-This simple basil vinaigrette takes cues from pesto and pairs marvelously with green salads, Italian/Greek flavors and a variety of bold, summery flavors.
+This simple basil salad dressing takes cues from pesto and pairs marvelously with green salads, Italian/Greek flavors and a variety of bold, summery flavors.
 Recipe yields about ½ cup dressing and keeps well for up to 10 days.

 - ½ cup packed fresh basil leaves

 - 1 clove garlic, roughly chopped